orchestral/cookbook/installation/sync.md

 > Disclaimer: This is an advanced method to keep your application up to date with upstream.
 However you can skip this part if you not to familiar with Git or merging conflict.

-Many time keeping the application skeleton up to date with [orchestra/platform](https://github.com/orchestral/platform) is such a PITA, I would recommend doing the following if you're using GIT as your source control.
+Most of the time, keeping the application skeleton up to date with [orchestra/platform](https://github.com/orchestral/platform) is such a PITA.
+I would recommend doing the following if you're using GIT as your source control.

-First, if you already commit added "patio" project to Git, you need to create an orphan branch so we can have a clean branch that we stage merging updates from `orchestra/platform` when we fetch updates.
+First, if you already commit added your project to Git, you need to create an orphan branch so we can have a clean branch that we stage merging updates from `orchestra/platform` when we fetch updates.

     $ git checkout --orphan skeleton